Back to The Mycelial Grimoire

 What is the best material for a raised bed?

-Untreated cedar or oak are the best — naturally rot-resistant and lasting 8–15 years.
+Untreated cedar or redwood are the best — naturally rot-resistant and lasting 8–15 years.
 Avoid pressure-treated lumber (chemical leach concern), railroad ties (creosote), and tires (rubber compounds).
 Stone, brick, and corrugated galvanized metal are also excellent and effectively permanent.
 Plastic lumber lasts long but is petroleum-based.

 How deep should a raised bed be?